Kyreria/Dataprocessing_FAST-GBS/README.md

 - `data_dir`: Path to the directory for the input data.
 - `results_dir`: Path to the directory where results will be stored.
+- `barcode_file`: Barcode file name, which must also be in `data_dir`
 - `ref_genome`: genome file name, which must be in the `data_dir`.
-- `barcode_file`: Barcode file name, which must also be in `data_dir`
 - `ref_genome_ext`: The extension for the reference genome.
 - `sample_name`: The name for the sample.
 - `sample_ext`: the extension for the sample.
 - `type_of_sequence`: The type of sequence, this can be either single or paired.
-- `adaptor_sequence`: The adaptor sequence, this is for CutAdapt.
+- `adaptor_sequence`: The adaptor sequence(s), this is for CutAdapt trimming.
-- `output_file_name`: This is for the final output.
+- `output_file_name`: This is the file name for the final output.

 ## Running the pipeline

-Due to the fact that every tool is called upon by using the new wrapper format in Snakemake.
-You don't have to make a separate conda environment anymore.

-For more information, see the following link: [Snakemake wrappers](https://snakemake-wrappers.readthedocs.io/en/stable/)

-To run the snakemake pipeline, simply use the following command:
+To run the snakemake pipeline, simply use the following command whilst in the dataprocessing conda environment:

 ```
-snakemake --cores <number_of_cores> --use-conda
+snakemake --cores <number_of_cores> --snakefile Snakefile
 ```

 You can replace `<number_of_cores>` with the desired number of CPU cores you wish to use.